Isaac-J-Walker/Evidence-for-an-ancient-master-sex-determination-gene-in-Hymenoptera/README.md

 ### Diversity File Generation
 ```
+# generating pi file with 10kb windows
 vcftools --vcf filtered.vcf --window-pi 10000 --out filtered.pi
 ```

 ### Significance Calculation
 The PI file, the highest PI window, and the min number of windows needed to cover the entire ANTSR region, are input into the get-Perc-pi.R script.
 This calculates a percentile and corrected p-value for the window.
 ```
+# getting percentile and corrected p-value of high pi window
 Rscript get-Perc-pi.R filtered.pi [window index] [number of windows covering region]
 ```

 ### Heterozygous Analysis
 For heterozygous analysis, SNPs are filtered for heterozygous status using bcftools, and diversity and significance calculations were run on heterozygous VCF.
 ```
+# filtering for heterozygous snps
 bcftools view -g het -v snps filtered.vcf > het_snps.vcf

+# re-calculating diversity
 vcftools --vcf het_snps.vcf --window-pi 10000 --out het_snps.pi

+# re-calculating percentile and corrected p-value for high pi window.
 Rscript get-zScore-pi.R het_snps.pi [window index] [number of windows covering region]
 ```